KhasaPriyanshu/RAG-Chatbot/README.md

 - **Streaming Response:**
   Answers appear token by token for instant feedback.
-- **Reset/Reload:**
+- **Reset/Rerun:**
+  Use the sidebar "Reset” button to rerun the query.
-  Use the sidebar “🔄 Reset” button to clear all indexed data.
+  Use the sidebar "Rerun" button to clear all indexed data.
 - **Live Metrics:**
-  Sidebar displays current chunk count.
+  Sidebar displays current model in use.

 ---